darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 * **Keyboard**: BlueRetro will emulate a Famicom keyboard.
 * **Mouse**: BlueRetro will emulate a Famicom Hori Trackball.
 (Must use "Default Mouse" preset)

+Keyboard & Mouse are only supported through the Famicom expansion port.\
+They both need to be configure on output #1.

 ### Accessories
 Accessories config has no effect.